Kidney Bean Patties

 - Chill the patties for 3-4 hours (optional).
 Brush the top with a bit of olive oil.
 Then bake for 40 minutes at 230 C (450 F), flipping halfway.

 - Kidney bean patties is ready.

-If you liked this recipe, check out this delicious Kidney Bean Burger we posted earlier.
+If you liked this Kidney Bean Patties, check out this delicious Kidney Bean Burger I posted earlier.